borisding/universsr/README.md

 - Server-rendered `react` 16 and powered by `express` framework.
 - Predictable state management and server-side's initial state with `redux` library.
-- Static route configuration with `react-router-config`.
+- Static route configuration with `react-router-config` for React Router.
 - Sass as extension of CSS and PostCSS for transforming styles with JS plugins.
 - Automatic mapping of CSS modules via `babel-plugin-react-css-modules`.
 - Webpack’s Hot Module Replacement (HMR) and `react-hot-loader` for both client & server.